 Now find some sections that look healthy and vigorous.
 Lots of fresh roots are a good sign, the soft, white tendrils coming off of the rhizomes.
 And look for some small buds or shoots, like in the photo above.
 A section of rhizome 4 to 6 inches long, with at least a few nodes or joints, and with 2 or 3 buds or shoots would be ideal.
 If you’re propagating from a larger grove of running bamboo, you can really dig up almost anything as long it has some good roots on it.
 But if you’re taking a cutting from a container, you can settle for something smaller.

-Place one segment of rhizome cutting into each pot.
+Place one segment of rhizome cutting, with at least 3 nodes, into each pot.
 Keep the rhizomes parallel to the ground, as much as possible, and the shoots pointing upward.
 They don’t have to be perfect, as long as they’re heading upward.
 Cover the roots and rhizomes completely, with about 2 or 3 inches of soil.
 If the shoots are longer than that, they will show above the dirt.
 But if they are only small buds, they might remain submerged under the dirt.
 Too much dirt is better than not enough.

 Continue to water the potted cuttings as you would with other bamboo, keeping them moist but not soggy.
 A mister or spray bottle helps to keep them damp.
 They may be ready to transplant by the end of summer, or you may need to wait for the following spring.
 In a climate with harsh, freezing winters, you’ll need to wait for the plant to get fully established before exposing it to the elements.